Ethical culture as a foundation for value creation

 How?
 With an integrated approach

-Ethics and integrity should not be addressed through fragmented initiatives, but as a coherent whole.
+Ethics and integrity should not be managed through fragmented initiatives, but developed as a coherent whole.
 Leadership, culture, values and informal practices must connect with governance structures, policies, processes and decision-making.

-Treating ethics as isolated activities, rarely leads to lasting change.
-An ethical culture develops when these elements reinforce one another and are embedded in everyday leadership and behavior.
+Treating ethics as isolated activities rarely leads to lasting change.
+An ethical culture develops when these elements reinforce one another and are embedded in everyday leadership and behaviour.

-This requires more than a code of conduct or a once in year e-learning: it requires and integrated approach that fits the organisation’s context.
+This requires more than a code of conduct or a once-a-year e-learning.
+It requires an integrated approach that fits the organisation’s context.

 Continuous learning